For accessing Dynamics NAV 2013 or newer, Jet Express includes multiple connection methods:

 If your organization uses a different type of connection, please see one of our other articles:

-(although these articles describe Jet Professional, the concepts also apply to Jet Express)
+(although these articles describe the full edition of Jet Reports, the concepts also apply to Jet Express)

 Once you have selected Direct SQL Server and clicked OK, the first thing you must do is specify the account information that will be used to connect directly to the SQL Server